Chart Color Schemes

 Gordonvale is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Gordonvale's cultural diversity was found to be below average, with 88.7% of its population being Australian citizens and born in Australia, speaking English only at home (92.9%).
-Christianity is the predominant religion, accounting for 52.1%.
-The most notable overrepresentation is in the 'Other' category, comprising 1.7%, compared to 1.5% regionally.
+Gordonvale's cultural diversity was below average, with 88.7% being citizens born in Australia speaking English only at home.
+Christianity was the predominant religion at 52.1%.
+The 'Other' category comprised 1.7%, slightly higher than Rest of Qld's 1.5%.

 Frequently Asked Questions - Diversity